 So this is The Art of Compost and it’s a blog.
-Because what the world really needs is another blog.
-It began with my prep for a course of the same name and soon took on a life of its own at plural intersections of my reading thinking teaching writing speaking feeling looking wondering.
+Because what the world needs is another blog.
+It began with my prep for a course of the same name and soon took on a life of its own at plural intersections of my reading writing thinking teaching speaking feeling looking & wondering.

-Going into the bin are my thoughts on and misunderstandings of
+Into the bin go my thoughts on & misunderstandings of

 The impetus comes from Jed Rasula’s This Compost but he has neither reviewed nor approved this usage.
 Time for a picture of a nurse blog.